 You should feed your kitten tuna in small quantities once in a while.
 However, ensure you don’t make it a habit.

-Be keen to ensure your kitten does not get used to tuna.
-Some contaminants present in tuna are not present in the typical kitten food; therefore, you should be cautious.
+Some contaminants in tuna are not present in the typical kitten food; therefore, you should be cautious.

 You could use tuna water pouring on your kitten’s typical food to motivate it to eat.

 Gradually reduce the quantity of tuna water you are using to feed your kitten, and it will eventually stop the urge to eat tuna.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.

 She has been writing about pet care and nurturing and wants to share her readers’ experiences, learnings, and knowledge.

 Over the years, she had the opportunity to work with various pet owners having multiple breeds, and that exposure gave her experience and the lessons of a lifetime.